-This article looks at the suggested equipment needed for two different types of fishing session: a half-day session spent lure fishing from a series of rock marks in the summer and a much longer session spent fishing for cod from a beach which will finish at night.
-There is also a separate section at the end which looks at equipment which will be useful for any kind of fishing session.
+This article looks at the suggested equipment needed for two different types of fishing session – a half-day session spent lure fishing from a series of rock marks in the summer and a longer session spent fishing for cod from a beach which will start during daylight and finish at night.
+There is also a separate section at the end which looks at equipment that will be useful for any kind of fishing session.
 In each scenario we will look at the equipment which an angler may need to take with them and what they can leave at home.
-Of course this article is only meant to suggest general advice on what to take, and all anglers will make different decisions on exactly what they feel they need to take with them on any given fishing trip.
+Of course, this article is only meant to suggest general advice on what to take, and all anglers will make different decisions on exactly what they feel they need to take with them on any given fishing trip.

 In this scenario we will consider what an angler needs for a summer daytime session spinning for bass and pollock (with the possibility of also catching mackerel) across a number of rock marks.
 It is proposed that the angler will be fishing for three or four hours and moving from mark to mark during this time.

 Clothing: Clothing for the spinning from rock marks needs to be comfortable and yet let the angler move around freely.
 Many anglers may feel happy in a T-shirt and jeans, although it is a good idea to bring a light waterproof jacket in case of rain.
 Alternatively, light, waterproof smocks are increasingly popular with anglers and can prove ideal for this type of fishing.
 In the summer a baseball cap and sunglasses are a good idea as the glare from the sun on the sea can cause problems.
 Taking suncream may also be necessary.